-The Year 6 students' leadership positions in 2023, were slightly altered from previous years, in an effort to give them more opportunities to lead and scope to have a stronger voice and more agency.
-They took many opportunities to be involved in the many wellbeing initiatives of 2023.
-The Year 5 Leadership Program in preparation for the 2024 Year 6 Leadership roles focussed on developing their understanding of leadership and how they can have a positive influence on the wellbeing of all at COHR.
+The Year 6 students' leadership was very strong in 2024, taking more opportunities to lead and have a stronger voice and more agency.
+They took many opportunities to be involved in the many wellbeing initiatives of 2024.
+The Year 5 Leadership Program in preparation for the 2025 Year 6 Leadership roles focussed on developing their understanding of leadership and how they can have a positive influence on the wellbeing of all at COHR.